sebastianludwig/blog/_posts/2021-01-12-imapbogofilter.md

 sudo apt-get install bogofilter
 ```

 but that only installs version 1.2.4 instead of the latest 1.2.5.
 Now, does that one patch version make such a big difference?
 Well, .4 is six _years_ older than .5.
-In the meantime a bunch of security and memory leak fixes accumulated and wanted to have those.
+In the meantime a bunch of security and memory leak fixes accumulated and I wanted to have those.
 So instead of a single `apt-get install` I built `bogofilter` from source.

 After downloading [1.2.5 from SourceForge](https://sourceforge.net/projects/bogofilter/files/bogofilter-stable/) and sending it over to the Pi